xnacly/purple-garden/README.md

 # purple_garden

-> purple_garden is a minimal lisp I am attempting to make as fast possible.
+> purple_garden is a lean lisp, designed and implemented with a focus on
+> performance

 ```racket
 (@function greeting (greetee)